Best GPS and Mileage Tracking Apps for Delivery Drivers

 3. SherpaShare - Best Mileage And Expense Tracking App for Rideshare Drivers

-Last but not least, we have SherpaShare — the best GPS app for freelancers and self-employed drivers.
-Only the master admin can automatically track mileage — if you want the entire team of drivers to track mileage electronically, you’re better off using another app.
+SherpaShare has also made it to our list as one of the best GPS apps for freelancers and self-employed drivers.
+However, only the master admin can automatically track mileage — if you want the entire team of drivers to track mileage electronically, you’re better off using another app.

 GPS and Mileage Tracking

 That foible aside, SherpaShare is a joy to use.
-The app is geared towards rideshare drivers such as Uber, Lyft or Doordash drivers, and its functionality show that.
+The app is geared towards rideshare drivers such as Uber, Lyft, or Doordash drivers, and its functionality shows that.
 For example, you don’t have to clock in for SherpaShare to track mileage.
-The app automatically creates a mileage log as soon as you get the vehicle moving.
+Instead, the app automatically creates a mileage log as soon as you get the vehicle moving.

 Automatic mileage tracking makes the whole process hassle-free.
-The driver doesn’t have to indicate the start and stop for each trip manually, but there’s a caveat.
-As we found out with Everlance, automatic mileage makes it difficult to separate personal and business trips.
+The driver doesn’t have to manually indicate the start and stop for each trip, but there’s a caveat.
+As we discovered with Everlance, automatic mileage makes it difficult to separate personal and business trips.

 Overall, SherpaShare recorded 9 miles, representing 96.6% accuracy.
 The only issue with SherpaShare is that it ends the trip every time the vehicle stops (even when stuck in traffic).
-For instance, in our case, we stopped three times, and as a result, SherpaShare recorded three trips — instead of one.
+For instance, we stopped three times in our case, so SherpaShare recorded three trips — instead of one.
 The maps don’t come with detailed timestamps.

 Sherpashare also helps independent contractors and self-employed delivery drivers track expenses during the trip.
 Plus, with driver-to-driver communication, it’s easier to chat with fellow drivers in real-time about issues along the route, such as traffic or accidents.